solliancenet/microsoft-postgresql-developer-guide/01_Intro/01_Introduction.md

 Many steps in the application lifecycle go beyond simply building and deploying an application.
 This guide will cover how easy it is to monitor system uptime and performance in the various Azure services.
 Administrators will appreciate the realistic and straightforward troubleshooting tips that help keep downtime to a minimum and users happy.

 The ultimate goal is to successfully deploy a stable, performant PostgreSQL application running securely in Microsoft Azure using cloud best practices.
-Let's start the journey!
+Let us start the journey!